Posts

 • ns2.bluehost.com

-However, from what I have always seen on my sites is the site showing up correctly within 20 minutes to an hour.
+However, from what I have always seen on my sites the site will be showing up correctly within 20 minutes to an hour.

 That’s all there is to it!
 That is how to point Namecheap domain to Bluehost.